Sparsh Khanchandani

-Sparsh Khanchandani is an Indian film and television child actress.
-She debuted with lead character of Young Ichcha in successful and long-running show Uttaran for which she received fame and critical acclaim for her performance in the series.
-She has been cast in a Hollywood film called Meena: Half The Sky, directed by actress Lucy Liu.
+Sparsh Khanchandani is an Indian film and television actress.
+She debuted with lead character of young Ichcha in successful and long-running show Uttaran for which she received fame and critical acclaim for her performance in the series.
+She has been cast in a Hollywood short film called Meena, co-directed by actress Lucy Liu.
 Khanchandani won the Gr8!
 Young Achievers Award in 2010 presented by Indian Television Academy.
-She is a dubbing artist and is lending voice to Sofia The First as Princess Sofia since 2014 in the Hindi language.
-She has performed in the film Hichki as Oru.
+She is also a dubbing artist and voiced Princess Sofia in Sofia The First since 2014 in the Hindi language.
+She has performed in the film Hichki as a student.